Getting Writing Done

 Reaching writing goals can be one of the great challenges of being an academic.
 Yet, writing is critical to our success.
 The Getting Writing Done workshop series, previously offered for faculty, has been adapted to focus on strategies for graduate students to become more efficient, satisfied writers.
 Topics covered include writing myths, imposter syndrome, mentorship, finding time to write, and managing revision.

 Session 1 - Overcoming Common Writing Hurdles

 Rejection is a familiar but discouraging norm for academics as they seek publication and funding.
 As graduate students professionalize, understanding ways to negotiate negative feedback and maximize revision opportunities can save precious time and emotional resources.
-This session provides perspective on rejection culture in academia and examines ways to strategize responding to feedback and approaching revision.
+This session offers strategies for responding to rejections, revising, and resubmitting publications and proposals.

 Tuesday, April 16, 2024, noon - 1:00 pm.
 Register here to receive the zoom link.